shayanh/grpc-go-contracts/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/shayanh/grpc-go-contracts/contracts)](https://pkg.go.dev/github.com/shayanh/grpc-go-contracts/contracts)

-Verify your microservices communications by writing contracts for your RPCs.
+Verify the communication of your microservices by writing contracts for your RPCs.

 gRPC Go Contracts implements contract programming (aka Design by Contract) for gRPC methods written in go.
-This library provides:
+It supports:

 * **Preconditions**: Preconditions are conditions that must always be true just before the execution of the RPC.
 In a precondition, you can access RPC's input values.
 * **Postconditions**: Postconditions are conditions that must always be true just after the execution of the RPC.
 In a postcondition, you can access the RPC's input and return values.
 Moreover, you will be able to access RPC calls made by the requested RPC during the request lifetime.
 This allows you to verify the execution order of RPC calls, which is amazing!
 For more details please see the [example](#usage-and-example) below.

-In the case of contract violation, gRPC Go Contract logs the contract error message and related parameters.
-This library only supports unary RPCs for now.
+In the case of contract violation, gRPC Go Contracts logs the contract error message and related parameters.
+At this time, just unary RPCs are supported.

 For more information please see: https://en.wikipedia.org/wiki/Design_by_contract